 - Attack Payload Author*: Create attack payloads that an admin can initiate later.

-* Adding users to this role in the Microsoft 365 Defender portal is currently unsupported.
+* Adding users to this role in Email & collaboration RBAC in the Microsoft 365 Defender portal is currently unsupported.

 There are no corresponding PowerShell cmdlets for Attack simulation training.